arslank001/ASP.NET-Core-CRUD/README.md

 # Asp.netCoreCRUDandOtherProject
-This is Asp.net Core MVC Project in which include CRUD and some other modules
+This is Asp.net Core MVC Project which includes CRUD and some other modules.
+Database backup file is also included in the DB folder.